Delta-8 THC Remains Legal in Georgia After a Crucial Court Ruling

 Gwinnett County vs. Sass Group, Great Vape and Elements Distribution

 Gwinnett County’s DA claims that – despite the exemption for hemp products – delta-8 THC is a controlled substance in Georgia.
-After a previous ruling in favor of the industry was reversed, the issue remains unresolved, but technically, raids are allowed to resume in the county.
+This led to over a year of legal battles, but in November 2023, the Court of Appeals ruled in favor of the industry.

 In January 2022, Gwinnett County DA Patsy Austin-Gatson issued a warning stating that delta-8 THC, delta-10 THC and basically any THC other than delta-9 are illegal under Georgia law.
 The DA’s reasoning was that while delta-9 THC was exempted from the Controlled Substances Act, delta-8, delta-10 and other THC isomers were not.